dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/sql_database.md

    print(info)
    ```

-   > Loads all data from "family" table from January 1, 2022, at midnight (00:00:00) and then loads
-   > incrementally in subsequent runs using "updated" field.
+   This process initially loads all data from the `family` table starting at midnight on January 1, 2022.
+For later runs, it uses the `updated` field for incremental loading as well.

    :::info
    * For merge write disposition, the source table needs a primary key, which `dlt` automatically sets up.